mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### Power your Pi via GPIO (optional)

-The Pi draws enough power from the  target computer's USB port to boot up and run, but it needs 3 Amps of power for stable operation.
-A computer's USB port outputs [less than 1 Amp](/key-mime-pi/#solving-the-power-problem).
+The Pi draws enough power from the target computer's USB port to boot up and run, but if the target computer shuts down, your Pi will crash due to the sudden loss of power.

-To give the Pi enough power, use a [3 Amp USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
+A [USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX) keep your Pi running continuously regardless of the target computer's state.
+The TTL cable provides 0.5 Amps of power, which is far less than the Pi's desired 3 Amps, but it's enough to keep the Pi running and does not affect stability in my tests.

 The USB to TTL cable plugs into the Pi's outer row of GPIO pins just before the end of the row:

 {{<gallery caption="To power the Pi, connect a [USB to TTL cable](https://amzn.to/3cVkuTT) to the power pins on the GPIO.">}}
   {{<img src="power-pins-top.jpg" alt="Top view of USB to TTL connection" maxWidth="400px">}}